Creeping Death

 Vinyl releases

-Poko Rekords, PÄLP 2, black vinyl with red/green center labels
+Poko Rekords, PÄLP 2 / PÄLP-2, black vinyl with pink/green center labels

 - BARCODE: none

-- RUNOUTS: side A, full runouts: PÄLP21 A 2 M R GP 1
+- RUNOUTS: side A, full runouts: PÄLP21 A 2 [M with line on top] R GP 1

-side A, etched: 2 M R
+side A, lightly etched: 2 [M with line on top] R

-side B, etched: 2 M R
+side B, lightly etched: 2 [M with line on top] R

 side A, stamped: PÄLP 1 A 2 GP 1